 What Is the Difference Between RN and BSN Degrees?

-A registered nurse (RN) is a nurse who has passed the National Council of State Boards of Nursing's (NCSBN) licensure examination after completing an accredited training program.
+A registered nurse (RN) is a nurse who has passed the National Council Licensure Examination for Registered Nurses (NCLEX-RN) after completing an accredited training program.
 These programs come in the form of an Associate of Science in Nursing (ASN) or a Bachelor of Science in Nursing (BSN).
 The degrees differ in the time it takes to complete them and the type of coursework required for graduation.